CostaBru/knapsack/README.md

 - [14] An Experimental Study of Random Knapsack Problems.
 By Rene Beier1 and Berthold Vocking2
 - [15] R. Bellman, Notes on the theory of dynamic programming iv - maximization over discrete sets, Naval.
 Research Logistics Quarterly, 3 (1-2), 67-70, 1956.
 - [16] Equal-Subset-Sum Faster Than the Meet-in-the-Middle.
 Marcin Mucha, Jesper Nederlof, Jakub Pawlewicz, Karol Węgrzycki.
 3 Jul 2019. https://arxiv.org/abs/1905.02424

+# Roadmap

+The API of this library is frozen.

+Bug fixes and performance enhancement can be expected.

+New functionality might be included.

+Version numbers adhere to semantic versioning. https://semver.org/

+The only accepted reason to modify the API of this package is to handle issues that can't be resolved in any other reasonable way.

 ## How to cite ##